-Take down policy

-If you believe that this document breaches copyright please contact us (research.lib@cbs.dk) providing details, and we will remove access to the work immediately and investigate your claim.
+Take down policyIf you believe that this document breaches copyright please contact us (research.lib@cbs.dk) providing details, and we will remove access to the work immediately and investigate your claim.

-Download date: 18.
-Jun.
+Download date: 04.
+Jul.
 2025

-The Legitimacy of Data Partnerships for Sustainable Development
+Assessing the Legitimacy of "Open" and "Closed" Data Partnerships for Sustainable Development